georgesak/Android-Movie-Poster/README.md

 # MoviePoster

 This is an Android application for displaying movie posters.
+It pulls the most popular movies from The Movie Database (TMDB) and creates a rotating digital movie poster.
+The user can set the delay between transitions (10s to 600s) as well as filter out movies by genres.
+The user can also interact with the posters by scrolling left/right to change posters, clicking on the poster to pause it as well as play the trailer using the button on the bottom left.

 ## API Key